-Homebound Instruction
+Homebound/Bedside Instruction

-Homebound instruction is available by request when absences of more than ten (10) consecutive school days is anticipated.
-The homebound instruction process is initiated by the student's parent/guardian in the Guidance Office of the student's sending district.
-The student's sending district then contacts OCVTS to participate in the student's homebound instruction schedule.
+Home instruction is available by request when an absences of more than ten (10) consecutive school days is anticipated.
+The home instruction process is initiated by the student's parent/guardian in the Guidance Office of the student's sending district.
+The student's sending district then contacts OCVTS to participate in the student's home instruction schedule.